 Decarbonization of the energy sector requires both demand- and supply-side interventions.
 Increasing the share of renewables and cleaner energy generation is a model of supply-side interventions.
 On the other hand, incentivizing the adoption of energy-efficient products (electronics and energy systems) for commercial and residential sector utilities is an important demand-side intervention.
+Aligned with SDG 7.3, India's G20 Presidency through the Voluntary Action Plan on Doubling the Global Rate of Energy Efficiency Improvement by 2030, has outlined potential measures along five pillars: buildings, industry and transport sectors, energy efficiency financing and sustainable consumption patterns, to be implemented in line with national circumstances (Government of India, 2023).
+The recent G20 Energy Transitions Ministers' Meeting Outcome Document and Chair's Summary highlighted the need for doubling energy efficiency, decarbonization in energy intensive industries along with sustainable lifestyles and behaviour choices (G20, 2023).

 Energy efficiency is the ratio between an energy conversion process's useful output and input.
 Environmental and Energy Study Institute defines energy efficiency as the process of using less energy to perform the same task-that is, eliminating energy waste.
 It is a low-hanging fruit because of its cost-effectiveness and the relative costs involved in other mitigation options.
 Improving energy efficiency in our homes, businesses, schools, governments, and industries-which are the major consumers of natural gas and electricity in a country-is one of the most constructive, cost-effective ways to address the challenges of high energy prices, energy security and independence, air pollution, and carbon emissions.
 According to the IEA report on 'Multiple Benefits of Energy Efficiency' (2019), global GHG emissions in 2017 were reduced by 12% due to energy efficiency measures since 2000, with respect to the baseline scenario of no such interventions.
-SDG (Sustainable Development Goal) 7.3 target calls for worldwide progress on energy efficiency by doubling the rate of improvement in energy efficiency globally by 2030.
+Target 7.3 of the SDGs (Sustainable Development Goal) calls for worldwide progress on energy efficiency by 'doubling the rate of improvement in energy efficiency globally by 2030'.

 The contribution of energy efficiency as a mitigation strategy to abate emissions was studied by different research and intergovernmental organizations.
 In the IEA sustainable development scenario, a broad evolution of the energy sector to achieve SDG 7, 13, and 3.9, 40% of the emissions abatement needed by 2040 could be accounted for from energy efficiency measures (IEA.
 2021b).
 Belaïd and Massié (2023) assessed the contribution of energy efficiency for Saudi Arabia's net zero target.
 They concluded that energy efficiency could contribute up to one-fifth to the 2060 net zero target of the country.
 Dahir and Mahi (2022) confirmed that energy efficiency significantly reduces CO2 emissions and improves environmental quality in both the long run and the short run in BRICS nations.
 Yuan et al. (2023) show that increasing energy efficiency reduces environmental deterioration and improves resource utilization, thus positively contributing to green economic growth in China.
-Murshed et al. (2022) found in their study that a 1% rise in energy efficiency level increases the energy sustainability index1 for Sub-Saharan Africa by 11% in the long run.
+Murshed et al. (2022) found in their study that a 1% rise in energy efficiency level increases the energy sustainability index for Sub-Saharan Africa by 11% in the long run.